lxrswdd/Speech-Emotion-Recognition/README.md

     In order to determine the window size, window step and window number.
     `read_audio_length` file is executed to read the audios' length in the directories and visualize the length by plotting a histogram.
 ## Other functions
+Other functions defined and used were listed in `LXRfunc.py`
 - `masked_normalization()`

 ## Models